-Vaginal yeast infections are caused by a fungus called Candida, which is a type of yeast.
+Vaginal yeast infections are due to a fungus called Candida, which is a type of yeast.
 Candida normally resides on the skin and in the mouth, digestive tract, and vagina.
-Typically, this fungus causes no problems; however, when it overgrows, it can cause a yeast infection.
-It is estimated that 75 percent of women will have at least one vaginal yeast infection diagnosis in their lifetime.
-Therefore, it is essential that every woman is aware if the symptoms of vaginal yeast infections.
+Typically, this fungus causes no problems but can cause a yeast infection when it overgrows.
+Approximately 75 percent of women will have at least one vaginal yeast infection diagnosis in their lifetime.
+Therefore, every woman must be aware of the symptoms of vaginal yeast infections.

 Risk Factors for Vaginal Yeast Infection